Following NRA Infighting, New York Attorney General Launches Investigation Into The Group’s Financial Ties

 The New York Times confirmed the report, claiming that several other businesses with ties to the NRA had also received subpoenas.

 Allegations against Oliver North center around NRA’s contract with an ad agency, Ackerman McQueen, over promotional work which the company apparently failed to deliver.
-NRA’s lawyers have alleged that while no real sponsorship deal existed between the two organizations, Oliver North managed to take a salary from both the NRA and Ackerman McQueen at the same time.
+NRA lawyers have alleged that while no real sponsorship deal existed between the two organizations, Oliver North managed to take a salary from both the NRA and Ackerman McQueen at the same time.

 After news of the investigation against the NRA was made public, a lawyer for the pro-gun group confirmed the reports, saying the group was ready to cooperate with New York prosecutors.